asseco-voice/laravel-json-authorization/README.md

 Giving you a read right to all rows for the given model.

-In case you need some sort of admin available which has absolute rights to everything, publish the configuration and add it to ``absolute_rights`` key, and you will not need to give the explicit rights for it.
+In case you need some sort of admin available which has absolute rights to everything, [publish the configuration](#additional) and add it to the ``absolute_rights`` key, and you will not need to give the explicit CRUD rights for it.

 ## Example

 Let's assume we have the following model protected:

-``authorization_models``
+``authorizable_models``
 ```
 ID Name
 1  App\Contact